A Cross-Sectional Study on Knowledge, Attitude, Practice of COVID-19 Vaccines among General Population in Central Tamilnadu

 DOI:

-COVID-19 vaccine, acceptance, hesitancy, KAPAbstract
+COVID-19 vaccine, acceptance, hesitancy, KAP

 Introduction: COVID-19 vaccine was intended for active immunization of people to prevent the spread of infection.
 The goal of vaccines was to contribute to the equitable protection and promotion of human well-being among people globally.
 The objective of the study was to assess the knowledge, attitude and practice of COVID-19 vaccine among general population in the field practice area attached to a teaching hospital.